-Formal ceremonies at IUPUI include the New Student Convocation held in August to recognize outstanding entering students and their families; the Chancellor's Honors Convocation, held each April to honor outstanding performance by IUPUI students, staff, and faculty; and the IUPUI Commencement ceremonies, which are held in May.
+Formal ceremonies at IUPUI include the New Student Convocation held in August to recognize outstanding entering students and their families; the Chancellor's Honors Convocation, held each April to honor outstanding performance by IUPUI students, staff, and faculty; dedication and naming of major facilities; and the IUPUI Commencement ceremonies, which are held in May.
 All faculty, full-time and part-time, are encouraged to participate in these ceremonies.
-Faculty members also are invited to attend the Indiana University Founders Day ceremonies which are held in Bloomington in the spring of each year as well as the Chancellor's Employee Recognition Ceremony.
+Faculty members also are invited to attend the Chancellor's Employee Recognition Ceremony.